skylight-hq/skylight.digital/pages/brand/resources/downloads.md

 <div class="col-md-8" markdown="1">
 # Downloads

-Download our brand assets to effectively represent Skylight.
+Download our brand assets.
 This includes our logo, icon, and a range of other useful resources.

 {% include download_link.html
   text="brand pack"